-The UC Davis Breastfeeding Support Program is a nationally recognized university/employee lactation program.
+The UC Davis Lactation Support Program is a nationally recognized university/employee lactation program.

 This program is built upon the bedrock of several levels of policy: national, state, University of California, and UC Davis.

 Please read our "Guidelines for Lactation Accommodation" which summarizes UC Davis and UC Davis Medical Center policies and guidelines for employees and supervisors.
-Managers and supervisors can access a general list of buildings (Davis / UC Davis Health) with lactation rooms and manager/supervisor responsibilities to determine if an employee has a lactation space nearby.
-However, only registered participants have room numbers and access codes to the rooms for health, safety, and legal reasons.
+Managers and supervisors can access a general list of buildings with lactation rooms and manager/supervisor responsibilities to determine if an employee has a lactation space nearby.
+Room users should have a contingency plan in place for non-business hours and/or circumstances beyond University control that restrict access to sites.
+Managers and supervisors can reach out to the LSP (email@example.com) to discuss setting up a temporary space for their employees if a designated lactation room is not easily accessible.
+Only registered participants have room numbers and access codes to the rooms for health, safety, and legal reasons.

 - UC Davis Lactation Accommodation Policy